gauntlt/gauntlt-demo/examples/webgoat/vuln-34/README.md

 This test assumes 2 things:

-(1) The python requests library is installed
+(1) The python requests library is installed.

 You can do this with pip
 ```
 $ pip install requests
 ```

-(3) There is a local proxy running on 127.0.0.1:8080
+(2) There is a local proxy running on 127.0.0.1:8080

 Testing vuln-34 can be done outside of Gauntlt by navigating to the webgoat/vuln-34 directory and running: